 Learn more about the various specifics of fine gold jewelry here on our site.
 We're passionate about gold and want to share that passion with you.

 Search engines cannot "see" graphics, they read text.
 You can help the search engines "see" the topic of your graphics by giving them something called an "alternate attribute" or "alternate text".

-- Click on the Picture Widget in your page
+- Click Edit on the Picture widget in your page.

 - Under "Alternative Text", enter your description in the box provided.